nivb52/datepicker-react/README.md

 ## Datepicker

-### Create custom designed calendar component according the design in design folder.
+### Custom designed calendar component according the design in design folder.
 * The calendar should allow date selection between today till 12+ months.
-* Passed days of the current month are not selectable
+* Current month  assed days are not selectable
 * Fonts are included in fonts folder

-### The main requirnments are:
-* usage of any other UI datepickers is disallowed.
-Everything should be custom code.
+### LIGHTWEIGHT
-* usage of CSS frameworks is disallowed
+* no usage of CSS frameworks :
-* usage of date manipulation libraries is allowed
+* no use of 3rd party data model

+### More features are:
-* data model should be strictly separated from UI (use Redux, Mobx, React Context or any other state management).
-Calendar should be able to be easily cloned by providing another data model.
+* Calendar easily cloned by providing another data model (by React Context)
-* UI should be exactly the same as provided PNG images
-* calendar should be easalliy
-* add some transition effects to: hovers, menu openings, etc
+* Transition effects to: hovers, menu openings, etc
-* when clicked, print selected date as Date() object of JS.
+* when clicked, the selected date printed in console as Date() object of JS.
 * Only selectable dates can be clicked

+### Data to supply:
+* const blockedDats = [
+      { dd: 2, mm: 11, yy: 2019 }
+      ]
+* How much ahead you can see/book dates : maxMonths = 12;
+* First line, and 2nd line guide for the datepicker: in english : guide1_En1  / guide1_En2
+  in other lang :guide1_LangPrefix  // there is an example for 1 more lang

 ### Fonts
 * fonts are included in fonts folder